 Free alcohol is a big draw in any context.
-But free alcohol, in addition to an opportunity to get a behind-the-scenes look at how some of the world’s most popular beers are made?
+But free booze, in addition to an opportunity to get a behind-the-scenes look at how some of the world’s most popular beers are made?
 That’s hard to turn down.

-The Budweiser/Anheuser-Busch Brewery tour in St. Louis is entirely free for those who want the basic tour of the grounds.
+The Anheuser-Busch / Budweiser Brewery tour in St. Louis is entirely free for those who want the basic tour of the grounds.
 Here’s the inside scoop about the tour.

 About the St. Louis Budweiser Brewery Tour

-TripAdvisor recently named the St. Louis Budweiser tour the #1-ranked brewery tour in the country.
+TripAdvisor recently named the St. Louis Budweiser Brewery tour the #1-ranked brewery tour in the country.
 Tours generally run every 30 minutes from 10 am to 4 pm Monday through Saturday and 11:30 am through 4 pm on Sundays.
 During the spring and summer, tour hours are extended, so check budweisertours.com for the latest info.

 The tour is easily accessible by public transportation.
 I took a bus from downtown that stopped right in front of the Budweiser complex, which is enormous – they even have their own credit union on the grounds.
 The complex features plenty of signs directing visitors to the tour site, about a 10-minute walk from the bus stop.

 Our tour group consisted of about 30 people, along with a guide whose disheveled hair made it look like he just rolled out of bed.
-I’m hardly a conservative individual, but I have to say I was surprised at the guide’s appearance.
+But that was cool – people who want to learn about beer generally aren’t going to be bothered by a sloppy haircut.

 The Budweiser tour “lounge” area